 is a group of boat owners providing watersports opportunities to abandoned, abused and neglected children, as well as for the handicapped and our wounded warriors.

-Foster Parent Night Out
+Resource Parent Night Out

 helps people living in Oregon and Southwest Washington find and connect with the local resources they need.